sushilsamota/credflow-apps/README.md

 Note:
 Always use a valid, real version for dependencies.
 Recommendation :use modern tools like Vite or Next.js instead of Create React App. here i created CRA for Self  POC purpose .
-$ npx create-react-app <credflow-apps>
+$ npx create-react-app <?credflow-apps>

 # credflow-apps clone of cred apps